kristinaleilani/kristinaleilani.github.io/_pages/about.md

 * Built with SEO best practices in mind
 * Customize everything – colors, spacing, fonts, sizes etc. – via a simple settings file
 * Works with GitHub Pages
-* Updated and supported by the developers
+* Updated and supported by the developers k

 ## Get Personal